mzevitas/CMS_TransAtlantic/Readme.md

 ## Secret Sauce Portal

-This a portal to update, gigs, and setlist for the website www.secretsauce.com
+This a portal to update gigs and setlist for the website http://secretsaucelive.com

 To use: